strncat/strncat.github.io/math.md

     <li><a href="/jekyll/update/2024/06/17/analysis-seq-convergent-sequences-are-cauchy.html">
 		  Every convergent sequence is a Cauchy sequence
     </a></li>
-    <li><a href="/jekyll/update/2024/06/17/analysis-seq-cauchy-sequences-are-convergent.html">
+    <li><a href="/jekyll/update/2024/06/18/analysis-seq-cauchy-critertion.html">
-		  If a sequence is Cauchy, then it is convergent
+		  [Cauchy Criterion (2.6.4)] A sequence converges if and only if it is a Cauchy sequence.
     </a></li>
     <p>
           Exercises